CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 1. Click in the **Subject box**, then type: **Recommendation changed:**

 1. Click just after Recommendation changed: to get your cursor in the right place.
-In the dynamic content box, click on the **Dynamic content** tab and then select `Properties Display Name` in the list (click Add dynamic content if it doesn’t pop out automatically).
+In the dynamic content box, click on the **Dynamic content** tab and then search and select `Properties Display Name` in the list (click Add dynamic content if it doesn’t pop out automatically).

 1. Click into the Body text box and type the following: